 2. Decide a Page Theme and Start Creating

 You can go theme-less, of course, but I always pick a theme for the page that I intend to work on.
 (For a list of inspiration-sparking themes, you can click here.)
-My page theme today is a July 2016 trip that we took to Brazil.
-I started off by using a light box to reproduce one of my favorite photos onto the page.
-Here’s the photo — it’s of me walking through the streets of Tiradentes, a town in Minas Gerais, Brazil.
+TPK has a lot of sketchbook tutorials that might help you to latch on to an idea!

 4. Add Lettering/Designs/Paper Scraps/Etc. Until You’re Happy with the Page

-The page is finished when you feel satisfied with it!
+A sketchbook page is finished when you feel satisfied with it.
 Remember to look at it through kind, non-critical eyes.
 A sketchbook journal provides a safe space to experiment with techniques, topics, and mediums — no one is going to judge you!

 Why You Should Make a Sketchbook Journal